voxtourai/voxtourai.github.io/_posts/2025-03-19-why-ai-audio-tours-are-the-future-of-independent-travel.md

 For example, imagine a traveler in Tokyo who loves history but has little knowledge of local traditions.
 An AI guide could introduce them to **hidden Shinto shrines**, **explain the significance of tea ceremonies**, and even **suggest the best street food stalls** based on real-time data.

 By the way, **Voxtour.ai** has an amazing new audio tour in Tokyo—explore the city like never before!
-Check it out here.
 [Check it out here](https://voxtour.ai/itinerary?itineraryId=c9225a65-228b-464b-a4b9-8f9a3957ee6e)

 ## AI vs. Early Travel Tech: How Far We've Come